Prepare the Perfect Cheeseboard

 - Be sure to identify each cheese for your guests.
 For a slate board, use chalk to write the name beside each cheese; for a wooden board, use a toothpick and attach a piece of paper to label each cheese.

 - Don’t forget to set out knives and spreaders.
 Ideally, you should have one knife for each cheese.

 - Offer wine to guests – this helps bring out the flavour of the cheese and also helps to clear the palette.

-Cheese should be served at room temperature so plan appropriately – remove the cheese from the fridge about 30-60 minutes before serving.
+Cheese should be served at room temperature, so plan appropriately – remove the cheese from the fridge about 30 to 60 minutes before serving.